 - In Disney's version of The Prince and the Pauper, the Prince is first seen sitting through a boring trigonometry lesson, passing the time playing tricks on his assistant Donald.
 When he trades places with Mickey, the latter has to endure the various lessons set for the Prince, all of which he fails miserably.

 - In King Ralph, an American schlub becomes King of England when the entire Royal family is killed in a photography accident.
-(He is the bastard grandson of a duke.)
-After he becomes king he is given lessons in acting royally by Sir Cedric.
+(He is the son of a duke's illegitimate child.)
+After he becomes king, he is given lessons in acting royally by Sir Cedric.

 - Kingsman: The Secret Service: The Kingsmen live by the code 'manners maketh man.'
 A big part of Eggsy's Training from Hell, in addition to being a superspy, is learning how to be a gentleman, including buying him his first proper suit, and improving his palette for expensive drinks.

 - The Princess Diaries covers Mia's princess education.
 Despite the fact that the clumsy, awkward Mia doesn't take naturally to any of her lessons and clowns her way through them, she still absorbs quite a lot, and is able to demonstrate much of what she's learned in her grand debut at the end of the film.